The cost of installing air conditioning in a luxury residential property

 Planning permission is normally required if an outdoor air conditioning unit is to be installed, especially where properties have neighbours in close proximity, or the building or its grounds are listed or heritage.

-For a planning application (including the sound survey and report that must accompany it) the typical cost is £2,000 – £3,000 + VAT.
+To put together the complete package for indoor climates required for the planning application, including the sound survey and report that must be undertaken and provided, the typical cost is £3,500 – £4,500 + VAT.

 In most cases, the outdoor unit will need to be installed within an acoustic enclosure to meet planning conditions.
 Condenser acoustic enclosures typically cost from £4,000 – £10,000 + VAT depending on the size and specification required.